Oudwins/zog/README.md

   // sanitize will be map[string][]string
   // for example:
   // {"name": []string{"min length is 5", "max length is 10"}, "email": []string{"is not a valid email"}}

-  // send this to the user somehow
+  // ... marshal sanitized to json and send to the user }
-}

 ```